Economic development incentives

 DIRECT FINANCIAL ASSISTANCE

-Utility Account Grants: Discretionary cash-grant program, funded by the JDIG program, for projects locating in rural and less-developed counties.
-Grants are awarded to local governments for project infrastructure improvements.
-Utility Account grants require a local or private match of at least 25% of the grant amount if the project is not located in one of the state most distressed counties.
+Utility Account Grants: A discretionary cash-grant program, funded through the Industrial Development Fund, that provides grants to infrastructure projects in the 80 most distressed counties in North Carolina.
+Grants are awarded to local governments for construction or improvements to publicly owned infrastructure, such as water, sewer, gas, telecommunications, transportation, and electrical utility lines.
+Utility Account grants require a local cash match of at least 25% of the grant amount for projects not located in the state’s 25 most distressed counties (Tier 1).

-Public Infrastructure and Transportation Grants: North Carolina offers a number of different programs to fund public infrastructure development, including the Community Development Block Grant Economic Development Program, Rural Division’s Economic Infrastructure Program, NCDOT’s Rail Industrial Access Program, and North Carolina’s Golden Leaf infrastructure grants.
+Public Infrastructure and Transportation Grants: North Carolina offers a number of different programs to fund public infrastructure development, including:

 JOB TRAINING